franciscosolla/solla/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/franciscosolla/solla)
 ![Repo Views](https://komarev.com/ghpvc/?username=franciscosolla&label=Portfolio+Views)

-This is the codebase for [solla.dev](https://solla.dev), the personal portfolio of Francisco Solla — a Senior Software Engineer focused on building performant, user-centered applications and exploring the future of Web3.
+This is the codebase for [solla.dev](https://solla.dev), the personal portfolio of Francisco Solla.
+A Senior Software Engineer focused on building performant, user-centered applications and exploring the future of Web3.

 ---